digipolisantwerp/antwerp-ui_angular/packages/context/README.md

 # @acpaas-ui/ngx-components/context

-This package manages meta tags and other SEO properties and provides a link to the redux state.
+This package manages meta tags and other SEO properties.

 ## Usage